 The most important step you can take to ensure your security when you use betting apps is to make sure you’re betting with a brand that is licensed and regulated by the UK Gambling Commission, and that SSL digital encryption is used to protect data and financial transactions.
 Also, if you use a third-party payment method, such as an e-wallet, a pre-paid card or PayPal, your financial details are not being shared directly with the sports book, and so there is one less potential hacking target.

 You should also take the same sort of basic precautions that you would for any sort of mobile phone or online use, such as don’t share your sports betting app password with anyone, don’t submit financial information on sites that don’t have a secure https:// URL, don’t stay logged into your mobile betting account when you’ve finished a session, and always ensure your phone or tablet is protected by a PIN.

 If you back a horse at a lower price than the eventual starting price (SP) and it then wins, you get paid out at the better odds.

-If you make a multi-leg accumulator (acca) bet that involves a combination of races and/or fixtures, and only one of those legs fails to win, then you get your stake back, usually in the form of bonus bets.
+If you make a multi-leg accumulator (acca) bet that involves a combination of races and/or fixtures, and only one of those legs fails to win, then you get your stake back.

 This means you can continue to bet on a match once it has started, with the odds you receive going up or down depending on the state of the game.